Skip to content

 Elapsed: 0.1059 ms

-• Calc4 allows operators with many operands.
+• Calc4 supports operators with many operands.

 Fibonacci Sequence (naïve version)

-• Calc4 Sample Code
+• Calc4 Sample Code:

 D[fib|n|n <= 1? n ? (n-1){fib} + (n-2){fib}] 38{fib}

-• Equivalent to
+• Equivalent Code in C:

 int fib(int n) {